microplastics-cluster/UTOPIA_model/docummentation.md

 -	ParticulatesBF
 -	ParticulatesSPM

-MODEL MODIFICATIONS
+## MODEL MODIFICATIONS

 •	COMPARTMENTS

 To add/change UTOPIA compartments go to compartments subclasses python file and add new compartment to the compartment list or water, soil or air compartment.
 Add the compartment to the imput_compartments.csv file If new attributes are added to the class this have to also be added in the class definition in the compartmentsSubclassess.py file as None attribute.

 •	INPUTS
-o